wgseligman/GramsSim/README.md

     cmake $GGDIR/GramsG4
     make

-To run the nng4sim simulation:
+To run the simulation:

     # After succesfully making the executable "gramsg4", you can run it
-    # in the nng4sim_build directory:
+    # in the build directory:
     ./gramsg4

 If no one has changed the defaults (see **Program Options** below), the Geant4 simulation